irsbugs/cmrt/Who can Login.md

 From the CiviCRM System Administrators Guide:
 [Synchronize WordPress users to CiviCRM contacts](https://docs.civicrm.org/sysadmin/en/latest/integration/wordpress/#synchronize-wordpress-users-to-civicrm-contacts)

-CiviCRM offers a function to synchronize users to contacts: CiviCRM will check each user record for a contact record.
+    CiviCRM offers a function to synchronize WordPress *users* to CiviCRM *contacts*: CiviCRM will check each user record for a contact record.
     A new contact record will be created for each user where one does not already exist.
 To perform this function go to **Administer -> Users and Permissions -> Synchronize Users to Contacts**.

-This is automatic upon cli
+This synchronization is now  automatically performed when a *user* is added to WordPress.
+However the information collected from the WordPress *user* in the CiviCRM *contact* is minimal.
+It is necessary to edit each of these *contacts* and supply additional data.
+This *editing* may be performed by importing a .csv file.

-The CiviCRM database will be synchronized to contain the above five *Contacts*.
+Thus, the CiviCRM database will be synchronized to contain the above five *Contacts*.

 These five *Contacts* are the only people registered in CiviCRM who can send emails from the CiviCRM application.

 For example: Maureen may write an email in CiviCRM to send to all Castlemaine residents who are listed in the CiviCRM database.
 E.g. Contacts in CiviCRM with a *postcode*'s of *3450* and *3451*.
 She may sign off the email as "Maureen - CMRT Secretary".
 The Castlemaine recipients of the e-mail will see that it is from secretary@cmrailtrial.org.au.
 If they decide to reply to Maureen then the reply goes back to: secretary@cmrailtrial.org.au.
 Maureen logs into her Webmail to read the reply.

-The *CMRT_Admin_WP* adinistrator, would not have privileges to perform tasks in CiviCRM.
-The rational is that one IT administrator may be focused on WordPress and another IT administrator focused on CiviCRM.

 **Operational Consideration**